martinmcbride/pysequencer/test/readme.md

 # Unit tests

-This area contains unit tests for generativepy.
+This area contains unit tests for pysequencer.

 These tests use the standard Python unittest module.